goranbrostrom/Madrid_22/README.md

 # Paper for presentation in Madrid, March 2022

+The worst errors are removed (9 February at 00:18), but some may be around.
+And text i missing.
+NOTE: Cache (global) introduced.

 Now Bourgeois-Pichat and the log-cube transform are erased, but the present state of *paper4.pdf* chaotic.
 No text is updated, only some text is removed.